aylarfakheriyan/Simurgh-RtD/README.md

 **Conference Paper:** Submitted to ArtsIT 2026 *(Under Review)*

-This repository documents the ongoing research, design process, prototype development, and research outputs of the Simurgh project.
+This repository documents the research process, design iterations, prototype development, and research outputs of the Simurgh project.

 ---

-# Research Overview
+# Research Context

-For centuries, the Simurgh has existed through Persian literature, miniature paintings, architecture, and collective imagination.
+The Simurgh has existed for centuries across Persian literature, miniature painting, architecture, and collective imagination.

-Rather than recreating a mythical creature, this project investigates whether immersive interaction can offer a new way of encountering cultural narratives.
+Rather than attempting to digitally reconstruct or represent a mythical creature, this project explores how immersive interaction can create new ways of engaging with cultural narratives.

-Using the Simurgh as a case study, the project combines **Research through Design (RtD)** and **Practice-Based Research (PBR)** to explore how culturally informed immersive experiences can deepen engagement with intangible cultural heritage.
+Using the Simurgh as a case study, the project applies **Research through Design (RtD)** and **Practice-Based Research (PBR)** approaches to investigate how culturally informed VR experiences can shape interpretation, engagement, and embodied interaction.

 ---

-# Research Methods
+# Research Approach

+The project combines:

 - Research through Design (RtD)
 - Practice-Based Research (PBR)
-- Cultural Analysis
+- Cultural narrative analysis
+- Character and environment design
-- Interactive VR Prototyping
+- Interactive VR prototyping
-- Qualitative User Evaluation
+- Qualitative experience evaluation

 ---

 # Research Contribution

-This project contributes a **Research through Design framework** for translating mythological heritage into immersive interactive experiences.

-Rather than treating Virtual Reality solely as a technology for digital reconstruction or visualization, the proposed approach integrates:
+This project investigates an RtD approach for designing immersive cultural experiences by integrating:

 - Cultural analysis
+- Narrative interpretation
 - Character design
-- Interactive VR development
+- Interactive system development
-- Qualitative user evaluation
+- User experience evaluation

-within a unified RtD workflow for designing digital cultural heritage experiences.

-The project demonstrates how immersive interaction can communicate symbolic meaning, narrative identity, and cultural values through embodied cultural experience.
+The research explores how Virtual Reality can move beyond passive visualization of heritage and support embodied encounters with symbolic meanings, cultural narratives, and collective imagination.

 ---

 # Prototype Features

-Current prototype includes:
+The current prototype explores:

 - Interactive Virtual Reality environment
-- Real-time character interaction
+- Narrative-driven exploration
 - Environmental storytelling
-- Narrative-based cultural experience
+- Character-based cultural interaction
 - Spatial interaction
-- Immersive audiovisual presentation
+- Immersive audiovisual experience

 ---

 # Evaluation

-The prototype was evaluated through qualitative user sessions focusing on:
+The prototype was explored through qualitative user sessions focusing on:

-- Usability
 - User engagement
+- Sense of immersion
-- Immersion
+- Interaction experience
-- Cultural understanding
+- Cultural interpretation
 - Overall experience

-The evaluation informed iterative refinement of the research prototype and contributed to the ongoing development of the project.
+Insights from evaluation informed iterative refinement of the research prototype.

 ---

 # Research Perspective

+Rather than asking:

+> How can Virtual Reality visualize cultural heritage?

+This project explores:

-Rather than asking **how Virtual Reality can visualize cultural heritage**, this project explores **how immersive experiences can actively participate in the transmission, interpretation, and continued evolution of cultural knowledge.**
+> How can immersive experiences participate in the interpretation, engagement, and continued evolution of cultural knowledge?

 ---